ifm/royale-ros/README.md

       check loop.
-This is also the mechanism by which this nodelet provides robustness to a camera cable being unplugged and re-plugged back in (something that could very likely happen in an industrial setting due to pintched cables, etc.).
+This is also the mechanism by which this nodelet provides robustness to a camera cable being unplugged and re-plugged back in (something that could very likely happen in an industrial setting due to pinched cables, etc.).
 Every poll_bus_secs this node will try to reinitialize the camera should it become unplugged for whatever reason.
     </td>
   </tr>